lambdaclass/concrete/ROADMAP.md

 this file — change the bet (redesign the discipline that failed), narrow the audience, or stop — before any Phase 11+ item may start.

+If the trial fails because human proof authoring is too expensive, the next experiment is not "verification failed as a product idea."
+Run the same workload through the Phase 9 LLM-guided proof-synthesis loop and measure review cost instead of authoring cost: the non-author reviews the spec, assumptions, and replayed evidence while the tool/agent searches for invariants, lemmas, and proof scripts under kernel verification.
+The gate result should distinguish "the discipline is not worth it even with synthesis" from "manual proof authoring is not worth it."

 ### Stdlib runway checkpoint (recorded 2026-07-07)

 The stdlib survey changes the next ordering without changing the language